November 27, 2016

 I grew up in Boxford, about 15 miles west of Manchester By-The-Sea (my adolescence also closely resembled The Ice Storm*) so I can tell you this film is the most accurate depiction of wintertime in New England I've ever seen: bare trees, it snows a little bit every day, piles of snow that have melted and re-frozen, and one all-too-familiar scene where Lee and his nephew are stuck outside with no winter coats - New England winters are so long we get tired of wearing heavy coats and just give up after awhile.
 Lonergan sprinkled landscapes as seen from the road throughout, and he picked great exteriors that show off the unique villages of New England.
 This is a terrible movie to see in November as the winter snow is about to arrive!
-The last scene in the film takes place in April, and they shot one scene outdoors just as the trees were budding.
+The last scene in the film takes place in April, and they shot one scene outdoors during that narrow window when the trees just begin to bud.
 I truly appreciated this attention to detail.

 Really worth the trip.
 The movie will leave you with plenty to think and talk about.

 Thanksgiving weekend with Emily at Fenway Screen 9, 7pm (movie started at 7:20) - thanks to Debbie D for babysitting!